Test your app with RSpec

 2. Create your first test!

-Rubyists often use the words ‘test’ and ‘specification’ interchangeably, that’s why you’ll store your tests in the ‘specs’ folder.
+Rubyists often use the words ‘test’ and ‘specification’ interchangeably, that’s why you’ll store your tests in the ‘specs’ directory.
 To do that, do the following steps:

-We will be creating a test for ou
+We will be creating a test for our

-Inside that new file, in our first test we will want to guarantee that an idea has a name.
+Inside the new test file, we will want to make sure our idea has a name.
 In order to do that let’s describe one of our specifications:

 Let’s create our next test, by adding the lines below to our

 idea_spec.rb it will add another test and mark it as pending.

 Can you finish this test?
 Can you think about other tests?

 Consult the RSpec documentation, or search for an RSpec tutorial online, to find out what kind of tests you can make.

 We have our first test, we test if our idea has a name, but our idea can hold many more things.
 Let’s test if it has comments or not.